RouninMedia/henkan/README.md

 to any of the other formats.

+A fifth format can also be converted to (although not from):

+ 5) Raw Plain Text

 **Henkan** is a fundamental building block of the **Ashiva CMS** in that it allows _different (but translatable)_ versions of the same core string to be used in:

  - Data Keys